marcosportes/workstation/README.md

 # My tools and customization for Linux

-This script was made for the distro I currently use: PopOS 22.04 LTS.
-This makes it easy when I need to use another computer or simply format my desktop.

 ## Tools

-I'm currently learning Devops.
-I automated the installation of tools with the [devopstools.sh](/devopstools.sh).
+I'm currently learning Cloud and Devops.
+I automated the installation of tools with the [Ubuntu/devopstools.sh](/devopstools.sh).

 ## Customization
-After installing the OS, the [postinstall.sh](/postinstall.sh) installs the packages and configures what I need.
+After installing the OS, the postinstall.sh installs the packages and configures what I need.

 ### CLI